As Sounders wait to continue season, MLS says it’s ‘extremely unlikely’ to resume play in May

 “As a league, we’re open and exploring all different possibilities,” Hanauer said.
 “We’re weeks if not months from really starting to have clarity on what could be possible.
 What we’re trying to do as teams, leagues is have optionality.”

-Pay is becoming a concern as struggles to contain the virus continues and most U.S. states remain under stay-at-home orders.
+Pay is becoming a concern as struggles to contain the virus continue and most U.S. states remain under stay-at-home orders.
 Gov. Jay Inslee’s order for Washington is through May 4.

 MLS announced it cut the salaries of top executives, including a 25 percent cut of Garber’s wage.
 Hanauer would not discuss how his club is handling pay.

-The MLS Players Association has had discussions with Garber, according to Sounders midfielder Harry Shipp, who’s the club’s player representative.
-But there haven’t been any discussions of cuts to player wages, Garth Lagerwey, the Sounders general manager and president of soccer stating in March that players will continue to be paid according to their contracts.
+The MLS Players Association has had discussions with Garber, according to Sounders midfielder Harry Shipp, the club’s player representative.
+But there haven’t been any discussions of cuts to player wages, Garth Lagerwey, the Sounders general manager and president of soccer who stated in March that players will continue to be paid according to their contracts.

 The Sounders also previously stated all tickets purchased to postponed games would be honored once rescheduled.